huzaifi18/Google-Sheets-Apps-Script/README.md

 2. Navigate to "Extensions" > "Apps Script" and paste the script code.
 3. Save and run the script from the Apps Script editor.
 4. Adjust script parameters and configurations as needed for your use case.

-## Contributing

-Feel free to contribute to this repository by submitting pull requests or issues if you encounter any bugs or have suggestions for improvements.

-## License

-This repository is licensed under the MIT License.
-See the [LICENSE](./LICENSE) file for more details.